Effective May 15, 2023, Container Registry is deprecated. If you currently use Container Registry, you can transition to Artifact Registry.

 - Repository-level access control.

-- Hosting artifacts in regions to reduce latency and egress costs, and to comply with data residency requirements.
+- Hosting artifacts in regions to reduce latency and data transfer costs, and to comply with data residency requirements.

 - Stream images to Google Kubernetes Engine and Dataproc Serverless to reduce workload startup times.